Culinary Arts - A.A.S.

 |A Survey of College Mathematics (or higher, based on student's placement)|

 Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement.

 IrWith department or college chair approval, Experiential Learning credits can be applied to a number of options in lieu of the required internship.
 Options include, but are not limited to, study abroad, Directed Experiential Education courses, or courses in a minor as relevant.
 Students are strongly encouraged to contact a faculty adviser before scheduling experiential learning credits.

 NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).

-In collaboration with academic colleges across all JWU campuses, JWU Study Abroad programs offer a variety of options for major, Arts & Science and elective credit at many price points for students during the academic year and summer.
+In collaboration with academic colleges across all four JWU campuses, JWU Global — Study Abroad programs offer a variety of international options for major, minor, arts and sciences, and elective credit at many affordable price points for students during the academic year, break periods, and summer.
+Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester.
 Financial aid is applicable and scholarships are available.
 Visit the study abroad website for information, program descriptions and online applications.
+Where will you go?

-Please note the following campus considerations when choosing a Four-Year Option:
+Please note the following campus considerations when choosing a four-year option: